 Deadlifts are one hell of a movement which means you should be doing them if you’re not already.
 The real question is what benefits don’t they offer?
 Deadlifts build mass like no other… and strength?
 It’s game over!

 The sumo deadlift is an effective ultimate lower body exercise and the benefits go much further than just building big legs and a strong back.
-But, we want to direct your attention to a deadlift variation many people are seeing phenomenal results with and the hype is real!
+So, let’s talk more about this deadlift variation many people are seeing phenomenal results with.

 But what makes it such a great movement?
 Well, we promised to give you “4 awesome benefits of Sumo deadlifts,” so here they are…